laher/goxc/README.md

 -----------

  * Currently there's a bug meaning you can only run goxc on the current folder.
- * Only tested on Linux.
-No idea if it would work on Win/Mac/FreeBSD
+ * Only tested on Linux & Windows.
+Please test on Mac/FreeBSD
  * Currently goxc is only designed to build standalone Go apps without linked libraries.
 You can try but YMMV

 License